bobsgame/okgame/README.md

 **Join the [discussion](https://discord.gg/FfDxFc4JuS)!**

-Check out [COMPILING.md](COMPILING.md) for instructions about how to compile ok.
+Check out [COMPILING.md](COMPILING.md) for instructions about how to compile ok game.

 **ok game** is "Open Source"